quadraf/DXulator/README.md

 With a DX7 the result is a more lively natural sound WITH expression.
 In DXulator you also can use this feature to create SFZ soundfont files including up to 8  different velocity-layers and five dx7s in stereo!
 Component modeling at your fingertips!
 For the example Supertramp.SFZ you have to unzip in the "Work" folder of DXulator.

+1. unzip DXulator3.zip and install the DXulator.msi file.
+2. unzip DXulator.zip and replace the updated DXulator.exe file in the installer map.
-Enjoy the sound creative possibilities of DXulator!
+3. Enjoy the sound creative possibilities of DXulator!